King-Darius/LofiSymphony/README.md

 ```

 The interface opens in your browser.
 Use the **Generator** tab for structured MIDI ideas, **Performance** for live capture, and **Timeline** to polish or export the arrangement.
 Hit **Generate progression** to seed the session, improvise with the keyboard or a USB MIDI controller, then audition and download the resulting stems.

+### Importing existing material
+Bring in ideas you've sketched elsewhere by using the new import controls at the top of the **Timeline** tab.
+Upload a JSON file that was exported from LofiSymphony to restore the full arrangement, or drop in a MIDI file to merge its clips with your current session.

 ### Automated smoke test
 Continuous integration or local checks can exercise the Streamlit script without keeping a server running by invoking the bundled smoke test: